sawch/Jot/_docs/commands/cmds-mod.md

 		<h3 class="panel-title" id="detain">!detain</h3>
 	</div>
 	<div class="panel-body">
-    <h6>Silently gives a user the muted role which persists if users leave and rejoin, giving you time to type up a punishment command such as a mute or ban.
+    <h6>Silently gives a user the muted role which persists if they leave and rejoin the server, giving you time to type up a punishment command such as a mute or ban.
 Users are automatically un-detained upon warning, muting, kicking or banning.<br/><br/><code>!detain &lt;user ID&gt;</code> usable by: <strong>Moderators</strong></h6>
 	</div>
 </div>
 <div class="panel panel-primary">